mangofoxplay/Luna-Interface-Suite/README.md

 > Some parts of code were commented as it unneeded for my purposes and might break something.
 > However, if you want bring features for exploits back, uncomment them.
 Should work, didn't test.

+You can download fully legit and not versions [here](https://github.com/mangofoxplay/Luna-Interface-Suite/tree/main/showcase), difference is the text inside gui.

 Scripts must be in StarterPlayerScripts.
 Example:

 ![Scripts must be in StarterPlayerScripts.
 Example:](https://raw.githubusercontent.com/mangofoxplay/Luna-Interface-Suite/refs/heads/main/showcase/Luna%20filetree.png)